-Take pictures of your home during the day and night.
-If your home gets a lot of natural light open any window dressings and take pictures of each room lit up during the day.
+It can be a good idea to take pictures of the property both during the day and night.
+If your property gets a lot of natural light open window dressings and take pictures of each room lit up during the day.
 Use ambient lighting for evening pictures to give your home a cosy look.
 Add a couple of photos of local areas of interest too.

 Adding a few lifestyle accessories such as coffee cups and small food items or magazines when taking your photos can also add a more personal touch and welcoming feel to the property.

 Regardless of the type of property, giving a good, informative description is really important.
 Highlighting all of its key benefits and features as well as information about the local area and any places of interest or large events helps to let guests and tenants know what is potentially available to them.
 Make sure to include any unique elements or additions that they may not find elsewhere.
 Let them know if there is parking or where the nearest car park or transport links are.
 Tell them how far you are from the beach or park and maybe recommend some local places to eat and drink.
 The better the description, the more likely you are to secure bookings / tenants.